 Missouri S&T Society of Women Engineers (SWE) students participated in the National and Regional conferences which are the major events for SWE and one National is one of the largest technical and career conferences for female engineers in the country.
 Each year, the conference attracts nearly 5,000 engineering professionals, students and corporate representatives.
 The conference is an opportunity for engineering companies and corporations to recruit top talent from SWE membership.
 It also provides educational, technical and career opportunities for professional and student engineers.
+Additionally, two UTC scholarship recipients who are graduating civil engineering majors are the current president of SWE and regional collegiate representatives of SWE!
+Both have jobs in the transportation industry, as well!

-Girls "Lock-In" Conference's (11-12th grade girls)
+Girls "Lock-In" Conference's (11-12th grade girls) \September 30-October 1, 2011 (26 participants) \March 9-10, 2012 (24 participants)

-- October 1-2, 2010 (30 participants) - March 4-5, 2011 (28 participants)

 The conferences gave the students the opportunity to camp out in a residence hall, learn more about studying math, science, and engineering at Missouri S&T, meet other perspective and current students, learn tips for financial aid and admission, and participate in team projects.
+Transportation-related hands-on activities are a part of these conferences, usually with workshops or lab demonstrations.
 The conference was designed by students who are members of the Missouri S&T Society of Women Engineers (SWE) and the Women in Engineering and Science Program.
-This event has a 64% success rate in enrolling attendees.
+This event has a 60% success rate in enrolling attendees.

-Girl meets Missouri S&T (12th grade girls) April 17-18, 2011 (13 participants)
+Girl meets Missouri S&T (12th grade girls) \April 15-16, 2012 (13 participants)

 This 2-day program is a student recruitment event for female high school seniors and transfer students who have been admitted to Missouri S&T but who have not yet made their enrollment deposit and commitment to attend Missouri S&T. Designed to invite, encourage, promote and support female students to enroll as undergraduate students at Missouri S&T. The recruitment event will allow students to see first hand what life as a female engineering or science student entails and to gain insight into the opportunities available for a successful undergraduate career at Missouri S&T. Visiting campus is the best way for students to get a complete picture of Missouri S&T and its programs.
 Parents will be invited to attend the event with the student.
 Students will stay overnight in the residential halls and are matched with current female students who will serve as a peer while on campus.
-This event has a 65% success rate of enrolling attendees.
+This event has a 75% success rate of enrolling attendees.

-"Expanding Your Horizons... in Math and Science" November 14, 2010 (over 500 participants)
+"Expanding Your Horizons... in Math and Science" November 4, 2011 (over 500 participants)

 This national program was established by the Math and Science Network in 1976.
 Missouri S&T implemented the annual EYH conference in 2000 and today has served over 3000 students.
 Missouri S&T hosted its 7th conference for over 500 young women.
 This conference is designed to nurture girls' interests in science and math courses and to encourage them to consider science and math based career options such as engineering, computer science, and biometrics.
 EYH is an invitation for 7th & 8th grade girls to visit the Missouri S&T campus and attend a keynote presentation by a successful women engineer or scientist, participate in hands-on math/science activities, and interact with female students, faculty and practicing engineers and scientists who serve as positive role models.
-This year's conference featured as a keynote speaker, Ms. Maureen Midgely, an alumna who is currently a high-ranking executive at General Motors.